Log In to Church Center

 Facilitating Discussion about the Bible

-The Gospel Project has this awesome video resource for your child to watch that can help in understanding the Gospel that you’ve presented to them.
+The Gospel Project offers an awesome video resource for your child to watch, which can help them understand the Gospel you’ve presented.
 Be ready for questions!

 Step Three